 Portions of the trail traverse properties maintained by or are associated with the agencies listed below.
 You may obtain information from them about the trail or other valuable services they provide.
 You may also wish to contact them to offer support for their work in trail management.

 Properties the trail passes through are listed below in order, North to South.

 Martinsville City Parks Dept.

 firstname.lastname@example.org.
 Contact: director Pamela Dunscomb.

-The extension of the KHT to Martinsville is planned for 2016.
+The extension of the KHT to Martinsville is planned for the future.
 Parking will be available at the trailhead, and a city park camping facility near the trailhead is planned.